Remove Arundhati Roy’s speech from Calicut university text book, BJP chief urges Governor

 Thiruvananthapuram, July 29: The Kerala BJP has appeared to Governor, Arif Mohammad Khan to remove the speech of Arundhati Roy from the Calicut University course book for the BA English programme.

 The speech in question is 'Come September,' delivery in 2002.
-The BJP President K Surendran in a letter to Khan, who is also the Chancellor of the University said that the essay raised questions about India's soverignity.
+The BJP President K Surendran in a letter to Khan, who is also the Chancellor of the University said that the essay raised questions about India's sovereignty.

 The BJP chief was referring to the speech which is part of the textbook, 'Appreciating Pose,' of the third semester of BA English language and literature programme.